waferson/ca/README.md

   - [Mac] Download clang 7 and gfortran 6.1 as well from [here](https://cloud.r-project.org/bin/macosx/tools/)

 **Install Rstudio**

+We recommend Rstudio, an Interactive Development Environment (IDE) with lots of features that makes R easier to use:

   - Download Rstudio Desktop from https://www.rstudio.com/products/rstudio/download/#download (in our case version 1.2.5033)